 - Failing to turn off turn signals after a turn is made;

-- Slow speed in areas where it is not logical;
+- Driving to slow in areas where it is not logical;

 - A vehicle weaving back and forth on the road; and

 - Sudden and short braking due to slow reactions.

 Your Virginia DWI Lawyer Must Make a Motion to Suppress

 Regardless of what factors an officer based the stop of your vehicle on, the burden is on the government to present this evidence and convince the judge that the totality of the factors amount to "reasonable articulable suspicion."
 However, the prosecutor only needs to do this if your attorney makes a motion to suppress.
 This defense is waived if a proper motion is not made and articulated by defense counsel.